mmarzolla/parallel-intersections/README.md

 ### Step 1

-Clone the [Thrust library](https://thrust.github.io/) into a local directory; the Makefile assumes that Thrust is installed in `~/src/thrust`, but you can change this by modifying the value of `THRUST_INCLUDE_PATH` in the Makefile.
+Clone the [Thrust library](https://thrust.github.io/) into a local
+directory:

     mkdir -p ~/src
     cd ~/src
     git clone --recursive https://github.com/NVIDIA/thrust.git

-(you don't need to compile anything; Thrust is a headers-only library).
+The Makefile assumes that Thrust is installed in `~/src/thrust`, but you can change this by modifying the value of `THRUST_INCLUDE_PATH` in the Makefile.
+You don't need to compile anything: Thrust is a headers-only library.

 ### Step 2 (optional)

-If you want to replicate the tests described in the paper, you need to fetch the input data into `~/src/intersections-data/` and unpack it using the following commands:
+To replicate the tests described in the paper, you need to fetch the input data into `~/src/intersections-data/` and unpack it using the following commands:

     wget https://si-clusterraspberry.csr.unibo.it/downloads/intersections-data.tar.gz
     tar xvfz intersections-data.tar.gz

-**WARNING** the archive is very big (more than 16G), and becomes even bigger once decompressed (about 64G).
-Please ensure that you have enough disk space.
+**WARNING** the archive is very big (more than 16GB), and becomes even bigger (about 64GB) once decompressed.
+Please make sure that you have enough disk space.

 ### Step 3

-Clone this repository and build all executable:
+Clone this repository and build all executables:

     git clone https://github.com/mmarzolla/parallel-intersections
     cd parallel-intersections
     make all

-The provided Makefile builds three executables:
-`intersections_thrust_seq` (serial version),
-`intersections_thrust_omp` (OpenMP version for CPU), `intersections_thrust_cuda` (CUDA version for the GPU).
+Tree programs should be built: `intersections_thrust_seq` (serial version), `intersections_thrust_omp` (OpenMP version for CPU), `intersections_thrust_cuda` (CUDA version for the GPU).

 ### Step 4